mrikasper/mrikasper.github.io/_pages/projects.md

 ---
+layout: archive
 permalink: /projects/
-title: "projects"
+title: "Projects and Contributions to Science"
 author_profile: true
-redirect_from:
-  - /projects/
-  - /projects.html
 ---
-# Projects and Contributions to Science

 ## Improving Signal by Advanced Acquisition and Image Reconstruction: Spiral and Multi-Echo MRI